ArthurFrangyan/LinearProgramming/README.md

  1  2 2 0 0 0 0 1
 ```

-Console input detail: paste one row per line and submit an empty line to finish.
+Console input note: paste one row per line, then submit an empty line to finish input.

-## How The Iterations Work
+## What The Library Does

-The library runs simplex iterations on the tableau you provide and stores each table:
+Given the tableau you provide, the solver:

-- Stop when all entries in the cost row (excluding `b`) are `<= 0` (tolerance `1e-10`).
+- Stops when all cost-row entries (excluding `b`) are `<= 0` (tolerance `1e-10`)
-- Choose the entering column as the variable column with the largest cost-row value (must be `> 0`).
+- Picks the entering column as the largest cost-row value (must be `> 0`)
-- Choose the leaving row using the minimum ratio test over rows with a positive pivot column entry: `b_i / a_{i,pivotCol}`.
+- Picks the leaving row via the minimum ratio test over rows with a positive pivot-column entry: `b_i / a_{i,pivotCol}`
-- Normalize the pivot row and apply row reduction to every other row.
+- Normalizes the pivot row and performs row reduction on every other row

-If no valid pivot exists, the result is reported as "Solution not found".
-A hard cap of `100` attempts is applied to avoid infinite loops (the current check trips after the 101st pivot).
+If no valid pivot exists, the result state is "Solution not found".
+To avoid infinite loops, there is a max-attempts guard of `100` (the current check trips after the 101st pivot).

-## Using The Library
+## Library Usage

 ```csharp
 using SimplexMethod;